sciplot/sciplot/README.md

-# plot
-A modern C++ interface for plotting using gnuplot
+# Capim - a modern C++ plotting library powered by gnuplot